pavansbhat/employee-management/README.md

 A modern React application for visualizing and managing employee hierarchies with drag-and-drop functionality.

+## Note: The video walkthrough for this project is added in the root of the project.
+File Name - project_video_walkthrough.mov

 ## 🚀 Features

 - **Interactive Organization Chart**: Visualize employee reporting structure in a tree-like format